Introduction to CSS Combinators

 4. Descendant selector

-The descendant selector determines the all descending elements of a specified element.
+The descendant selector determines all descending elements of a specified element.
 The term descendant implies nested in the DOM tree wherever it is.
 It may be a direct child or higher than five levels, but it is always considered a descendant.
-It utilizes space as the separator between both the elements.
+It utilizes space as the separator between both elements.

 Syntax: